-The trace element distributions show large contrasts, with low concentrations in surface waters and higher concentrations towards the bottom (Fig 4).
+The trace element distributions show large contrasts, with low concentrations in surface waters and higher concentrations towards the bottom (Fig. 4).
 The following sections will focus on each water mass as identified by its physical properties discussed above.
-We will first look at the characteristics of the two potential mixing partners of CDW, i.e., the surface waters (AASW) and the deeper waters (HSSW), before using this information to describe the evolution of the MCDW on the shelf.
+We will first look at the characteristics of the two potential mixing partners of

+CDW, i.e., the surface waters (AASW) and the deeper waters (HSSW), before using this information to describe the evolution of the MCDW on the shelf.

-306 3.2.1 Surface Waters (AASW) in the mixed layer
+3.2.1 Surface Waters (AASW) in the mixed layer

-307 Our measured surface dFe values (0.08 - 0.25 nM, Table 2) are similar to the 308 concentrations in surface water found during summer 1995 ( $0.18 \pm 0.08$ nM, Sedwick et 309 al., 2000), and are slightly higher than the recently reported results in open polynya 310 surface waters further to the south of our region ( $0.10 \pm 0.05$ nM in 2005-2006 summer, 311 $0.06 \pm 0.04$ nM in 2006 spring, Sedwick et al., 2011; and $0.08 \pm 0.07$ nM in 2012 312 summer, Marsay et al., 2014).
+Our measured surface dFe values (0.08 - 0.25 nM, Table 2) are similar to the concentrations in surface water found during summer 1995 (0.18 $\pm$ 0.08 nM, Sedwick et al., 2000), and are slightly higher than the recently reported results in open polynya surface waters to the south of our study region (0.10 $\pm$ 0.05 nM in 2005-2006 summer, 0.06 $\pm$ 0.04 nM in 2006 spring, Sedwick et al., 2011; and 0.08 $\pm$ 0.07 nM in 2012 summer, Marsay et al., 2014).

-Shipboard Fe-addition incubation experiments strongly suggested that all the surface waters of the region were deficient in dFe (Kustka et al., 2015) at the time of our later summer cruise.
-However, we observed persistent patches of high fluorescence (i.e., greater phytoplankton blooms), as discussed in the introduction, at Station 35 and over PB at Stations 7, 61 and 28 where fluorometer signals were >0.82 volts, there was also an additional, weaker, patch of high fluorescence at Station 48.
-These patches corresponded to higher surface temperature, lower silicate and phosphate concentrations (Fig 3a, e, f), slightly higher dFe values (0.15-0.25 nM) and higher concentrations of leachable andtotal pFe (Table 3).
+Shipboard Fe-addition incubation experiments strongly suggested that all the surface waters of the region were deficient in dFe (Kustka et al., 2015a) at the time of our late summer cruise.
+However, we observed persistent patches of high fluorescence (i.e., greater phytoplankton blooms), as discussed in the introduction, at Station 35 and over PB at Stations 7, 61 and 28 where fluorometer signals were >0.82 volts.
+There was also an additional, weaker, patch of high fluorescence at Station 48.
+These patches corresponded to higher surface temperature, lower silicate and phosphate concentrations (Fig. 3a, e, f), slightly higher dFe values (0.15-0.25 nM) and higher concentrations of L-pFe (Table 3).

-322 In contrast surface waters with lower fluorescence (<0.4 volts, Stations 55, 70, 16, 323 and 41) had relatively lower dFe values (0.08-0.17 nM).
-In an Fe-limited region it would 324 be expected, on a steady-state basis, that lower concentrations of dFe would be coincident 325 with higher biomass, since biological uptake would be rapidly removing any biologically 326 available Fe from the dissolved to the particulate phase.
-However, this is an extremely 327 dynamic region with strong tides and topographically induced mixing, thus unlikely to be 328 at steady state.
-The observation of higher dFe concentrations in places of enhanced 329 biomass is consistent with a location where there is a continuous supply of Fe to surface 330 waters which exceeds the biological removal rate.
-The vertical profiles of pFe and dFe 331 above PB suggest that there is a potential sedimentary source of leachable pFe and dFe, 332 to the upper water column above the banks.
-We note that at the elevated fluorescence 333 sites a significant portion of the higher surface pFe is refractory (%leachable < 40%) and 334 thus presumably of sedimentary origin, which implies a sufficiently vigorous mixing 335 process to supply sedimentary derived pFe and dFe to surface waters which we postulate 336 supports the enhanced growth of phytoplankton in these places.
+In contrast, surface waters with lower fluorescence (<0.4 volts, Stations 55, 70, 16, and 41) had relatively lower dFe values (0.08-0.17 nM).
+In an Fe-limited region it would be expected, on a steady-state basis, that lower concentrations of dFe would be coincident with higher biomass, since biological uptake would be rapidly removing any biologically available Fe from the dissolved to the particulate phase.
+However, this is an extremely dynamic region with strong tides and topographically induced mixing, and is thus unlikely to be at steady state.
+The observation of higher dFe concentrations in places of enhanced biomass is consistent with a location where there is a continuous supply of Fe to surface waters which exceeds the biological removal rate.
+The vertical profiles of pFe and dFe above PB suggest that there is a potential sedimentary source of L-pFe and dFe, to the upper water column above the banks.
+We note that at the elevated fluorescence sites, a significant portion of the higher surface pFe is refractory (percent L-pFe <40%).
+This suggests a sedimentary origin of pFe, which implies a sufficiently vigorous mixing process to supply sedimentary pFe and dFe to surface waters, which we postulate supports the enhanced growth of phytoplankton in these regions.
+Although localized surface inputs of dFe from patches of melting sea ice cannot be completely ruled out, the archived sea ice concentration satellite imagery (Fig. S1) from Aqua/AMSR-E (https://gcom-w1.jaxa.jp/auth.html) shows that the Ross Sea was ice free from mid December and throughout January/February.
+Therefore, meltwater dFe inputs are unlikely to be a significant source of dFe when we sampled the region in late January.

-3.2 Shelf Water and Modified Shelf Waters
+3.2.2 Shelf Water and Modified Shelf Waters